Greenray Turbine Solutions Ltd – Support Collar Variation To Drawing

 11th October 2018 – 19th December 2018

-We quoted and won an order from our customer to manufacture a Support Collar to their existing drawing.
-However, the drawing specified that part of this component be lined with a white metal bearing material.
+We quoted and won an order to manufacture a turbine part (A Support Collar) for a steam and gas turbines company.
+The quote was done using our customers’ drawing.
+However, the drawing specified that part of this component should be lined with a white metal bearing material.
 This component was drawn and manufactured back in the mid 1970’s.

 It became evident during the estimating process and prior to quoting, that we could not get a supplier to offer the white metal application.

-Our quote, therefore offered an alternative solution by substituting the white metal bearing material with a mechanically attached anti-friction ‘DU’ strip material.
+Our quote, therefore offered an alternative solution.
+We suggested substituting the white metal bearing material with a mechanically attached anti-friction ‘DU’ strip material.
 The customer accepted that there would need to be some development required by PT Engineers staff in the forming and fitting of such an alternative.

-The proposed variant was accepted by the customer which enabled the component to maintain its function in service and offer an acceptable alternative for any future requirements of this component.
+The proposed variant was accepted by the customer which enabled the component to maintain its function in service.
+In addition, offer an acceptable alternative for any future requirements of this component.

 We were aware of the material known as ‘DU’ strip as we had utilised it as an aid to manufacture other components.
-As well as this application we knew of this material being used on a component we manufacture for another customer, specifically to aid in the need for a sliding motion.
-Hence this seemed to be a sensible alternative to offer to the customer.
+Additionally, we knew of this material being used on a component we manufacture for another customer.
+This specifically aided the need for a sliding motion.
+Therefore, this seemed to be a sensible alternative to offer to the customer.

 The strip design was drawn by PT Engineers staff and the material was rolled into a ‘U’ shaped form.
-The strip had slots pre-milled at given intervals to create ‘petals’ where these would meet the second plane.
+Furthermore, the strip had slots pre-milled at given intervals to create ‘petals’ where these would meet the second plane.

 This form was offered to the component and fastened using countersink headed screws.
-The ‘petals’ were then manipulated around the component radius and onto the second plane and again fastened using similar countersink headed screw.
+The ‘petals’ were then manipulated around the component radius.
+As well as, onto the second plane and again fastened using similar countersink headed screw.

-If you need advice on a project then get in touch today by calling 01788 543661 or email firstname.lastname@example.org.
+If you are looking for a company to manufacture gas turbine parts or simply need advice on a project then get in touch today.
+Call us on 01788 543661 or email firstname.lastname@example.org.
 We’d love to hear from you.